leon-thomm/Ryven/docs/README.md

 ### Shape

-You can cause a recomputation of the shape of the node instance including the positions of all contents using the
+You can cause a recomputation of the shape of the node including the positions of all contents using the

 > self.update_shape()